-svn will open in your favorite text editor a temporary file

-containing the current contents of the svn:keywords property.
+svn will open in your favorite text editor a temporary file containing the current contents of the svn:keywords property.
 You can add multiple values to a property easily here by entering one value per line.
-When you save the temporary file and exit, contents as the new value of the property.
+When you save the temporary file and exit, Subversion will re-read the temporary file and use its updated contents as the new value of the property.